 Best Night Markets to Visit in Malaysia

-These night markets are much cleaner, brighter and much more interesting things can be found here.
+These night markets are much cleaner, brighter and much more exciting things can be found here.

-These night markets are much cleaner, brighter and much more interesting things can be found here.
+These night markets are much cleaner, brighter and much more exciting things can be found here.

 Pasar Malam is found in almost every district and city in Malaysia, especially in high-density populated areas.

-The core of this is actually bringing the market to the people where they set up makeshift stalls along a busy road and cutting off traffic.
+The core of this is bringing the market to the people where they set up makeshift stalls along a busy road and cut off traffic.

-This makes one long night market with stalls on both sides offering all sorts of almost anything.
-So where are the best pasar malams in Malaysia?
+This makes one long night market with stalls on both sides offering almost anything.
+So, where are the best pasar malams in Malaysia?
 In no order, here they are;

-The core of this is actually bringing the market to the people where they set up makeshift stalls along a busy road and cutting off traffic.
+The core of this is bringing the market to the people where they set up makeshift stalls along a busy road and cut off traffic.

-This makes one long night market with stalls on both sides offering all sorts of almost anything.
-So where are the best pasar malams in Malaysia?
+This makes one long night market with stalls on both sides offering almost anything.
+So, where are the best pasar malams in Malaysia?
 In no order, here they are;

 1. Taman Connaught Pasar Malam in KL

-The Taman Connaught Pasar Malam is noted as the longest Night Market in Malaysia, spanning over two kilometers long and situated just out of Kuala Lumpur city in the Connaught Garden area.
+The Taman Connaught Pasar Malam is the longest Night Market in Malaysia, spanning over two kilometres long and situated just out of Kuala Lumpur in the Connaught Garden area.

-It is also located by the main road here and walking this night market can an exciting experience for anyone wanting to see the local night market scene.
+It is also located by the main road, and walking this night market can be an exciting experience for anyone wanting to see the local night market scene.
 In total, there are also 700 plus stalls found here!

-This is also not your typical Chinatown commercial-style market.
+This is also different from your typical Chinatown commercial-style market.
 This is the real night market where locals hang out buying clothes, food, and many other things.

-My personal favorites here are the local foods where you can get an amazing selection.
+My favourite is local food, where you can get a fantastic selection.
 Come early to avoid the after-work crowds and try some of the local food here.

-It is also located by the main road here and walking this night market can an exciting experience for anyone wanting to see the local night market scene.
+It is also located by the main road, and walking this night market can be an exciting experience for anyone wanting to see the local night market scene.
 In total, there are also 700 plus stalls found here!

-This is also not your typical Chinatown commercial-style market.
+This is also different from your typical Chinatown commercial-style market.
 This is the real night market where locals hang out buying clothes, food, and many other things.

-My personal favorites here are the local foods where you can get an amazing selection.
+My favourite is local food, where you can get a fantastic selection.
 Come early to avoid the after-work crowds and try some of the local food here.

 Taman Connaught Pasar Malam